 - return to the pan, and leave to bubble up for a minute

-- serve with the breaded eggplant and rice, or any other side of your choice
+- serve with the aubergine and rice, or any other side of your choice

 And that's it!
 A super simple recipe that even meat lovers will give a try!